rewse/power-monitor-mqtt/README.md

 ### Single Run

-Sends electric current value to MQTT broker once.
+Sends power value to MQTT broker once.
 Use with helper tool like Keyboard Maestro, LaunchAgent, or cron for periodic execution.

 ```bash
 ./power-monitor-mqtt.sh --once